rust-lang/book/src/ch19-03-pattern-syntax.md

 this additional expressiveness is that the compiler doesn’t try to check for exhaustiveness when match guard expressions are involved.

-In Listing 19-11, we mentioned that we could use match guards to solve our pattern-shadowing problem.
+When discussing Listing 19-11, we mentioned that we could use match guards to solve our pattern-shadowing problem.
 Recall that we created a new variable inside the pattern in the `match` expression instead of using the variable outside the `match`.
 That new variable meant we couldn’t test against the value of the outer variable.
 Listing 19-27 shows how we can use a match guard to fix this problem.

 <Listing number="19-27" file-name="src/main.rs" caption="Using a match guard to test for equality with an outer variable">